uci-jherold2-fall24-cs122b/2024-fall-cs-122b-emily-shelly-goodjob/README.md

 - ### Master/Slave
   - #### Include the filename/path of all code/configuration files in GitHub of routing queries to Master/Slave SQL.
+    - ##### web.xml: Located in src/main/webapp/WEB-INF/, it contains JNDI resource configurations for the Master and Slave databases.
+    - ##### context.xml: Found in src/main/webapp/META-INF/, it defines DataSources for Master (write) and Slave (read).
+    - ##### Servlets: Files like SearchServlet.java, SingleMovieServlet.java, and AddMovieServlet.java in src/main/java/ demonstrate query routing.

   - #### How read/write requests were routed to Master/Slave SQL?
+   - ##### The context.xml file defines two data sources for routing read/write requests to Master/Slave SQL.
+Write requests are directed to the jdbc/writeconnect resource, configured with the Master's IP address, while read requests use jdbc/readconnect, pointing to the Slave's IP.
+The application uses InitialContext for JNDI lookup to retrieve the appropriate data source.
+Write operations like INSERT, UPDATE, and DELETE use the Master, while SELECT operations use the Slave.
+Environment handling is controlled via the DB_ENV variable, with separate configurations for dev and prod.
+Connection pooling is enabled for both data sources using Tomcat’s DataSourceFactory, improving performance and resource efficiency.
+This setup ensures optimal query distribution, where the Master handles critical updates, and the Slave handles heavy read traffic.
+All configurations are managed in context.xml for easy scaling and separation of concerns.